Learn the skills for a successful career in Natural Health

 - This course allows you to start along the path to being a practitioner, but keep your options open.
 Under our system, you can use credits for anything already completed, and change direction, and the range of subjects you are studying, at any point along the way; and with greater ease than with most colleges.

-- If you undertake your foundation studies with ACS and advanced studies elsewhere; you have the advantage of studying with two different schools; gaining access to two different groups of staff, and two different collections of resource and support services.
+- If you undertake your Proficiency Award studies with ACS and advanced studies elsewhere; you have the advantage of studying with two different schools; gaining access to two different groups of staff, and two different collections of resource and support services.
 This results in a richer, more diverse, overall training -and that is attractive to employers

 Continuing Your Study with ACS and Affiliates after this Course